 - Cholesterol and lipoprotein blood tests

-- Immunoglobulin M level, and anti-mitochondrial antibody tests (results for the latter are positive in about 95% of cases)
+- Anti-mitochondrial antibodies (results are positive in about 95% of cases)

-Ursodeoxycholic acid can improve the removal of bile from the bloodstream.
-In addition, obeticholic acid (Ocaliva) can improve liver enzyme counts, and overall liver health in a number of liver conditions such as primary biliary cirrhosis and non-alcoholic steatohepatitis (NASH).
-Ursodiol (Actigall) can work in conjunction with Ocaliva.
 Vitamin replacement therapy restores vitamins A, K, E, and D, which are lost in fatty stools.
-Likewise, a calcium supplement or other bone medicines can prevent or treat weak or soft bones.
+A calcium supplement or other bone medicines may be added to prevent or treat weak or soft bones.